LivacoNew/Laptop-Dotfiles/README.md

 ### Is this outdated?
 Probably.
 I'm always changing about stuff, and I'll more than likely forget to update this repo in the progress.

+### Your config sucks
+I know, I'm only like 3 months into this arch linux rabbithole okay.